Event image for Unison Festival 2026 - Closing Concert | Festival Unisson 2026 – Concert de clôture

 The evening features more than 300 Unison chorus members who have come together from across the country to perform in the Unison Festival Choruses.

-SATB Festival Chorus — conducted by Chelsi Walsh (Halifax, Nova Scotia)
+• SATB Festival Chorus – conducted by Chelsi Walsh (Halifax, Nova Scotia) Soprano, Alto, Tenor, and Bass voices

-SSAA Festival Chorus — conducted by Crystal Bergman (Coquitlam, British Columbia)
+• SSAA Festival Chorus – conducted by Crystal Bergman (Coquitlam, British Columbia) Soprano and Alto voices

-TTBB Festival Chorus — conducted by Jean-Louis Bleau (Chilliwack, British Columbia)
+• TTBB Festival Chorus – conducted by Jean-Louis Bleau (Chilliwack, British Columbia) Tenor, Baritone, and Bass voices

-Together, these voices create a powerful finale reflecting the heart of Unison Festival — community, celebration, and the transformative power of music.
+Join us for the powerful finale concert that reflects the heart of Unison Festival 2026 – community, celebration, and the transformative power of music.

 Contact Information